Defying Transphobia in Pakistan

 “At that time, my family appreciated me and the way I danced.
 But maybe they thought it was okay, because I was a child and that I would outgrow it.
 It was during this time that I realised I was different, but I never lacked self-confidence.
 I believe I that no one can stop me.
 I am unstoppable,” she says.

 It’s easy to believe.
 Kami is powerfully paving the way forward for transgender people in Pakistan.
 When asked about her hopes for the future, she points to how media and political discourses, especially in Europe, often fail to acknowledge what goes on in the Global South in terms of gender and sexuality.
-It is also relevant to note that many of the laws banning same-sex acts and relationships in former colonies such as Pakistan, were introduced by British colonialists, and can be seen as a legacy of imperialism.
+It extremely important to remember that many of the laws banning same-sex acts and relationships in countries such as Pakistan, were introduced by colonisers and should be understood as a legacy of imperialism.

 Another one of Kami’s hopes is to bringing the Pakistani LGBTQIA community together by trying to eradicate inter-group tensions and the competition for ideological space.